SahilMangal/Real-Estate-Project/README.md

 Real Estate is a locally owned real estate company. we are dedicated to providing personal service and helping our clients have a satisfying and successful real estate transaction.

-Languages Used:

-HTML

-CSS

-Bootstrap

-JavaScript
+FrontEnd: HTML, CSS, Bootstrap, JavaScript

-MySQL
+BackEnd: MySQL